Hermes-defi/HERMES-presale-contracts/README.md

 - set start block

 ## Deployment

 ### Local Testnet Deployment
-run `yarn start` in your terminal to start your local blockchain env. this will require that `ganache-cli` is installed globally on your machine.
+run `yarn start` in your terminal to start your local blockchain env.
+This will require that `ganache-cli` is installed globally on your machine.

 `yarn deploy-local` to run the deploy script and deploy all the  necessary contracts.

 ### Harmony Testnet Deployment
 `yarn deploy-testnet` to run the deploy script and deploy all the  necessary contracts.

 ### Harmony Mainnet Deployment
 `yarn deploy-mainnet` to run the deploy script and deploy all the  necessary contracts.

 ### Deployment Process Flow
 - collect data on bank users
 - create PHERMES contract